Juha Hautamäki

-Juha Hautamäki (born 8 June 1982) is a Finnish former motorcycle speedway rider, who is four times champions of Finland.
+Juha Hautamäki (born 8 June 1982) is a Finnish former motorcycle speedway rider, who is a four-time champion of Finland.

 Career

 Hautamäki is a four times national champion of Finland after winning the Finnish Individual Speedway Championship in 2005, 2007, 2008 and 2013.

-He was a member of Finland team at Speedway World Cups and helped Finland win the 2010 Speedway World Cup Qualification round one to reach the semi-finals.
+Hautamäki was a member of Finland team at Speedway World Cups and helped Finland win the 2010 Speedway World Cup Qualification round one to reach the semi-finals.

 Hautamäki won the meeting when the Yteri speedway returned in 2016.